 You're always more restless the days before, so I do a training very similar to the race .
-It would be a good cycling and with a transition from an hour and a half to two hours or even a little more, looking for rhythms very close to those of the day of the race or even faster.
+It would be a good ride on a bike and with a transition from one and a half to two hours or even a little more, looking for rhythms very close to those of race day or even faster.

-Which model of Schekers do you remember most fondly and why?
-Since when is it with the brand?
+Which Schekers model do you remember most fondly and why?
+Since when are you with the brand?

-The one that I liked a lot are the Speed 5, I have only had one pair of shoes and now I have retired.
+The one that I really liked are the Speed 5, I have only had a single pair of sneakers and now I have retired them.

 Now I'm doing the highest quality trainings with the Speed 4 .
-They are the ones that I have always loved, from the design to its composition.
+They are the ones that have always enchanted me, from design to composition.
 Is a super lightweight shoe, a very planita and that has a good cushioning.
 It allows you to run very fast and I love the truth is that it is the best for me.

-I use Schekers from 2017 and I've done my best times in the race on foot with them.
+I use Schekers since 2017 and I have done my best time on foot with them.
 And I hope this year to repeat (laughs)

-The North and South race of Madrid Have you ever run it?
-On which side do you bet?
-Could you give us some advice for the race
+Madrid's North and South Race Have you ever run it?
+Which side do you bet on?
+Could you give us some advice for the race?

-The race north south of Madrid I have never done it but I bet on the north side, because the people from the north are always a little more tanned (laughs) and good and as I live more to the north than in the south, I bet on them 😉
+The race north south of Madrid I have never done it but I bet on the north side, because those from the north are always a little more tanned people (laughs) and well, and since I live more north than in the south, I bet on them ?

-It's a race on asphalt, an urban race and as I always say "you almost do not have to look at the clock and give everything to the finish line."
+It is a race on asphalt, an urban race and as I always say the "almost you do not have to watch the clock and give everything to the finish line."

-Some tips for people facing the dreaded IROMMAN marathon How do they have to plan the race?
+Any advice for people facing the dreaded IROMMAN marathon?
+How do they plan the race?

-Well, I believe that the marathon is the race on foot that you would have to fear less.
+Well, I think that the marathon is the running race that should be less feared.

 For me the fundamental thing is do not go hungry during the bike, nor go hungry during the running race, Nor have belly pains, not have gastrointestinal problems.
-This can be solved with a good nutritional planning, having a good nutritionist and having a good supplementation is essential and you have to take it to the "little side".
+This can be solved with good nutritional planning, having a good nutritionist and having a good supplementation is essential and must be taken “down to earth”.

-Ironman rhythms are residual rhythms and will not be the ones that you have been carrying on a daily basis, as evidently due to the accumulated fatigue in the cycling segment the rhythms will be a bit distorted in the marathon.
+The Ironman rhythms are residual rhythms and they will not be the ones you have been carrying on day by day, since obviously due to the accumulated fatigue in the cycling segment the rhythms are going to be a little adulterated in the marathon.

-You will have to settle for run with the raised rhythms plus ten fifteen seconds per kilometer.
+You will have to settle for run with the rhythms set plus ten fifteen seconds per kilometer.